 Preparation of Crime

-Preparation consists in arranging all such means which are necessary for the commission of an offence.
-Under indian law generally preparation to commit a crime is not punishable except in following four circumstances: –
+The preparation consists in arranging all such means which are necessary for the commission of an offence.
+Under Indian law generally, preparation to commit a crime is not punishable except in the following four circumstances: –

 - Collecting arms etc. With the intention of waging war against the government of India (sec.122 of I.P.C)